How to Choose the Right Framework: Stop Wasting Months on the Wrong Fix for $50K–$100K Operators

 Written by Nour Boustani for $50K–$100K founder-operators who want $150K outcomes without wasting another quarter on the wrong frameworks.

-Most founders never learn framework selection because:
+Why most founders never learn framework selection

 All frameworks seem equally important (can’t prioritize without navigation logic)